Wild Garlic Planting (Allium ursinum)

 Planting and care

 Wild garlic can be cultivated very well in your own garden.
-However, since it can spread out strongly, a well-defined bed with a root barrier is recommended.
+However, since it can spread out strongly, a well-defined bed with a root barrier is recommended before starting the wild garlic planting.
 The own sowing is possible, but very difficult, because bear’s garlic can have a very long germ duration.
 Alternatively, in spring you can buy bear’s garlic plants in well-stocked garden centres and plant them directly into the soil.
 The planting depth should be about ten centimeters, the planting distance about 15 centimeters.
 It is also possible to plant bulbs in autumn, but this only works if you have very fresh plants, as the slender bulbs dry out very quickly in the air.
 The bear’s garlic does not need any special care.
 The plants should be watered a little during dry periods and the beds should be mulched thinly with leaves in autumn to increase the humus content of the soil.

 Use in the garden